-In this chapter, the influence of the PCT on patenting activities is displayed through worldwide activities broken down by geographical blocs and IP5 Offices, particularly in terms of percentages of PCTs among international phase entries, national/regional phase entries, patent families and grants.
+In this chapter, the influence of the PCT on patenting activities is displayed through worldwide activities broken down by geographical blocs and IP5 Offices, particularly in terms of proportions of patent filings that use the PCT, proportions of PCTs from the international phase that then enter the national/regional phase, the share of PCTs among applications, the share of PCTs among grants and the proportions of PCT usage within patent families.
 As with Chapter 3, statistics are derived primarily from the WIPO Statistics Database, which are collected from each country and region.
 Statistics are also included to describe the PCT related activities of the IP5 Offices including activities as Receiving Office (RO), International Searching Authority (ISA), and International Preliminary Examining Authority (IPEA).